WoTTsecurity/wott-io/_posts/2019-07-12-mtls-with-nginx.md

 ## Let's test the client

-Armed with the above information, we can now turn to our trusty old `curl` to test the setup.
+Armed with the above information, we can now turn to our trusty old friend `curl`.

 First, let's try connecting without passing on our certificate: